nvassilyev/RCL/README.md

 ## Overview

-Agents that learn from experience — reflecting on failures, updating their instructions, and improving over time — face the same fundamental optimization challenges as classical machine learning: high-variance updates, catastrophic forgetting, local optima, and inefficient credit assignment.
+When agents learn from experience through reflection and iterative instruction updates, they face the same fundamental optimization challenges as classical machine learning: high-variance updates, catastrophic forgetting, local optima, and inefficient credit assignment.
 Yet in context space, where the learned object is a prompt or playbook rather than model weights, these pathologies are addressed in an ad hoc, fragmented way.

 RCL treats context-space adaptation as a first-class optimization problem.
 It formalizes a reflect-mutate loop — where *reflection* converts execution trajectories into a directional update signal (analogous to gradients) and *mutation* applies that signal to a structured playbook — then systematically extends it with classical optimization primitives: batching for variance reduction, dual-trace credit assignment, auxiliary losses for diagnostic structure, failure replay to prevent forgetting, and optimizer state for momentum.
 Across AppWorld, BrowseComp+, and RewardBench2, these primitives improve over strong baselines, with their relative importance shifting across task regimes.